tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 web browser, word processor and email client.
 If you are using Linux or Unix, you should be familiar with basic use of the command line.
-If you are not familiar with using a computer, we recommend you spend some time getting acquainted before trying to learn LiveCode.
+If you are not familiar with using a computer, we recommend you spend some time getting acquainted before trying to learn xTalk.

 ### Event Driven Programming

-A LiveCode application is driven by user actions.
-LiveCode constantly watches the computer for common actions, such as clicking on a button, typing into a field, sending data across a network, or quitting an application.
+A xTalk applications are driven by user actions.
+The Engine constantly watches the computer for common actions, such as clicking on a button, typing into a field, sending data across a network, or quitting an application.

-Whenever an event occurs, LiveCode sends a message.
-When writing your program, you decide what messages you want your program to respond to.
-LiveCode automatically sends each message to the most relevant object.
+Whenever an event occurs, the Engine sends a message.
+When writing your program, you decide what messages you want your program to respond to. xTalk automatically sends each message to the most relevant object.
-For example, if a user clicks on a button, LiveCode sends a message to the button.
+For example, if a user clicks on a button, The Engine sends a message to the button.
 You place code within the button that tells it how to respond to being clicked on.